What are you Building?

 At most, Paul thought his words would be read by a handful of people, have some impact and then be forgotten.

 Today his letters are still bearing eternal, life-changing fruit, because God decided that they would.
-I can picture Paul’s stunned surprise.
+I can picture Paul’s look of awed surprise.

 A Closing Word of Encouragement